 - Contributing to the ongoing research activities of their host research team and other Chatham House teams as appropriate (approximately 20%).

 - Participation in the Academy’s Leadership Programme (approximately 30%).
 The Leadership Programme is a key part of the Academy fellowships.
 It provides fellows with the opportunity to develop their knowledge, skills, network and self-awareness, which they can then draw upon in their future careers as effective leaders in their field.

-- Modest provision is made for the costs of relocation, fieldwork, and possible publication costs.
+- Fellows also have access to the staff canteen providing complimentary tea, coffee and lunch and many more benefits designed to suit your own personal lifestyle.
+Modest provision is also made for the costs of relocation, fieldwork, and possible publication costs.

 - The fellowship is open to all nationalities.

 - It is required that the applicant holds a completed BA degree or equivalent, Masters degree with an international focus is preferred.